vinted/ab/README.md

 [![Gem Version](https://badge.fury.io/rb/vinted-ab.png)](http://badge.fury.io/rb/vinted-ab)
 [![Dependency Status](https://gemnasium.com/vinted/ab.png)](https://gemnasium.com/vinted/ab)

-vinted-ab is used to determine whether an identifier belongs to a particular ab test and which variant of that ab test.
-Identifiers will usually represent users, but other scenario are possible.
-There are two parts to that: [Configuration](#configuration) and [Algorithm](#algorithm).
+If you didn't guess it from the name, this library is meant for ab testing.
+But it doesn't cover everything associated with it, it lacks configuration and management parts. [vinted/ab](https://github.com/vinted/ab) is only used to determine which variant should be applied for a user.
+Two inputs are expected - [configuration](#configuration) and identifier.
+Identifier, at least in Vinted's case, represents users, but other scenarios are certainly possible.

-High-level description: Identifiers are divided into some number of buckets, using hashing.
-Before a test is started, buckets are chosen for that test.
-That gives the ability to pick the needed level of isolation.
-Each test also has a seed, which is used to randomise how users are divided among test variants.
+Each identifier is assigned to a bucket, using a hashing function.
+Buckets can then be assigned to tests.
+That allows isolation control, when we don't want clashing and creation of biases.
+Each test also has a seed, which is used to randomise how identifiers are divided among test variants.
+You can find algorithm description [here](#algorithm) if you want more detail.

 ![users](https://cloud.githubusercontent.com/assets/54526/2971326/0535267a-db69-11e3-9878-e2b6a5d5505d.png)